-- Origin and outline classification of chordates. - Origin, evolution and adaptive radiation of chordates - Origin, evolution and general characters Agnatha: Ostrachoderms and cyclostomes - The early Gnathostomes (Placoderms)
+- outline classification of chordates. - Evolutionary Times scale ,Evolutionary Significance of Chordates and protochordates - Origin, evolution and adaptive radiation of chordates - Origin, evolution and general characters Agnatha: Ostrachoderms and cyclostomes - The early Gnathostomes (Placoderms)

-- A general account of the Elasmobrachii, Holocephali, Dipnoi and Crosspterygii.

-- Adaptive radiation in bony fishes

-- Origin, evolution and adaptive radiation of Amphibia
+- A general account of the Elasmobrachii, Holocephali, Dipnoi and Crosspterygii. - Adaptive radiation in bony fishes - Origin, evolution and adaptive radiation of Amphibia - Origin, evolution of Reptiles : Seymouria and cotylosaurai - Skull of reptiles - Sense organs in reptiles

-- Parental care in Amphibia

-- Neotany in Amphibia